Horse racing in India: Famous horses

 Elusive Pimpernel (22 of 23 starts) and Squanderer (18 of 19 starts) are considered the greatest horses to have raced on Indian Turf.
 Both horses were trained by Rashid Byramji.

 Indian Racing has witnessed champion horses in recent history in the name of Desert God, Quasar, Alaindair, Be Safe, In the Spotlight, etc...While Desert God(Burden Of Proof - Running Flame By Steinbeck) is the highest stakes earner of Indian Racing till date, In the Spotlight(Alnasr Alwasheek - Radiate) is the highest stakes earning filly in Indian Racing till date.
 Both were trained by multiple Classic-winning trainers Mr. S Padmanabhan.
 Desert God is also the highest Black type winner in India.
 Desert God was owned & bred by Mr. S Padmanabhan.

 Indian horses have made their mark on the international scene.
 Mystical(Alnasr Alwasheek - Mystic Memory) won two races at the Dubai Racing Carnival.
 Saddle Up was the best horse in training on the Malaysia/Singapore circuit and won the Tunku Gold Cup as well as running second in the Singapore International Cup.
 Others to perform well have been Southern Regent, who won twice in England when way past his prime at the age of 9.
 Beat It Dude was one of the highest-rated horses in South Korea in 2008.
 Astonish was a Class 1 winner in Hong Kong.
 Quarantine restrictions and apathy on the part of the Indian Government have kept these opportunities to race abroad very minimal.
-Own opinion who represented India in the Japan Cup in 1980 at 7 old and although he finished 13th he beat his record despite the race track being anti-clockwise.
+Own Opinion represented India in the Japan Cup in 1981 at 6 years old, and is the only Indian horse to have taken part in all of the event's races.
+Although he finished 13th, he beat his record for 1.5 miles despite the race track being anti-clockwise.